jasper22/Q-Nomy/README.md

 ### Running
 1. Enter into `Q-Nomy\src\server` folder and run the server by command: `dotnet run`.
 Server should start and listening on http://localhost on port 5000
 2. Enter into `Q-Nomy\src\client` folder and start the client app by running `ng serve`.
 Once client is started navigate your browser to: [http://localhost:4200/](http://localhost:4200/)

+### Additional notes
+1. Application should be translated to Hebrew as in original Q-Nomy request
+2. More tests should be added to `QNomy.Test` project